PaimaStudios/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 Notably, its key features are that it
 1. Allows building onchain games with web2 skills
 2. Protects users even in the case of hacks allowing brands to build web3 applications without worrying
-3. Enables cross-wallet gameplay, meaning you can deploy your game to one chain yet have it be playable from across many blockchains
+3. Enables you to deploy your game to leverage multiple chains and modular stacks at once in a single unified user and developer experience
 4. Speeds you up to make weekly releases a reality instead of most web3 games which are release-and-pray

-Paima supports any EVM chain, and comes with a rich feature set for multichain support as well.
+Paima supports multiple chains out of the box, making it a fully modular rollup framework.

 # Key technologies that enable this